madnight/blog/source/_posts/applicative.md

 <!-- \mathcal{C} \rtwocell<5>^{F}_{G}{\alpha} & \mathcal{D} -->

-Hence we can also phrase Monoidal in this way, and it aligns seamlessly with our categorical definition of a strong lax monoidal functor:
+Hence we can also phrase Monoidal this way, and it aligns seamlessly with our categorical definition of a strong lax monoidal functor:

 {% vimhl hs %}
 class Functor f => Monoidal f where